Document says crime was "especially heinous, atrocious or cruel"

 FBI involved because suspect "was saying Arabic terms" during attacks, official says

 Alton Alexander Nolen, 30, is charged with murder, attempted murder, assault

-Oklahoma will seek the death penalty for Alton Alexander Nolen, 30, who is charged with first-degree murder in the beheading of a 54-year-old woman at his former workplace, District Attorney Greg Mashburn said in a court document Thursday.
+Alton Alexander Nolen, 30, was charged Tuesday with first-degree murder and attempted murder in the beheading of a 54-year-old woman last week at his former workplace in Oklahoma and in the stabbing attack on another woman, said Cleveland County District Attorney Greg Mashburn.

 Nolen also faces an attempted murder charge in the stabbing attack on another woman, as well as a charge of assault with a deadly weapon, Mashburn said previously.

 Nolen was also charged with a third felony, assault with a deadly weapon, the prosecutor said.
 The attempted murder charge is also called assault and battery with a deadly weapon, Mashburn said.

 Mashburn said Sunday that he would probably seek the death penalty after consulting with the victim’s family.